When he was only 4, we signed him up for the first soccer team.

 Boys played sports; so, our boy would play sports as well.

-He never fussed.
+He never complained or fussed.

 He just went along with whatever was next on the sports calendar.